Alexander Pereda

 He later became a Principal Soloist with the Ballet Nacional de Cuba, performing internationally in leading classical roles.
 His stage repertoire includes Basilio in Don Quixote, James in La Sylphide, and featured roles in works such as Le Corsaire, Diane and Actaeon, and La Bayadère.

-Alexander’s artistic achievements have been recognised with major honours, including the Diploma of Honour (1991) and the Special Joffrey Award (1994).
+Alexander’s artistic achievements have been recognised with major honours, including the Diploma of Honour in 1991 and the Special Joffrey Award in 1994.
 Today, he brings a deep understanding of Cuban stylistic clarity, virtuosity, and musical precision to his coaching and teaching.